 The Contractor shall promptly notify the Commonwealth if the Contractor or any of its officers, employees, agents or subcontractors becomes aware that the Contractor will be unable to provide all or part of the Services in accordance with the requirements of this clause 4.

-Replacement Services (core)
+Replacement Services (Core)

 If the Contractor fails to provide the Services in accordance with the Contract, the Contractor shall, at its cost, provide replacement Services or take any other action to rectify any aspect of the Services which do not comply with the Contract, as directed by the Commonwealth.

-Nature of Engagement (core)
+Nature of Engagement (Core)

 The Commonwealth engages the Contractor to provide the Services as an independent contractor and not as the Commonwealth’s agent or employee.
 The Contractor has no authority to bind the Commonwealth or act on the Commonwealth's behalf at any time.
 The Contractor is not entitled to any benefit from the Commonwealth usually attributable to an employee.

-Removal of Contractor’s Personnel (core)
+Removal of Contractor’s Personnel (Core)

 The Commonwealth, acting reasonably, may give notice requiring the Contractor to remove any personnel from work in respect of the Services.
 The Contractor shall promptly arrange for their replacement with personnel of appropriate qualifications, skills and experience acceptable to the Commonwealth at no additional cost to the Commonwealth.

-Payment (core)
+Payment (Core)

 Note to tenderers: Per the Commonwealth Pay On-Time Policy, maximum payment terms will depend on the applicability of the Pan-European Public Procurement On-Line (PEPPOL) framework.
 The maximum payment term will either be: